siobhanlgorman/Sourdough-Bakes/README.md

 * find out what is different about the baked goods from this bakery compared to others

-This goal is satisfied by the About section: About Us and About Sourdough.
+This goal is achieved by the About section: About Us and About Sourdough.

 ![alt-text](documentation/about_section.png)